 \section{Conclusions}

-We propose empirical Bayes regret minimization, where we approximately minimize the Bayes regret on sampled problem instances.
-We justify this approach theoretically and evaluate it empirically on various bandit problems.
-Our results show that empirical Bayes regret minimization can lead to a major gains in empirical performance over the original bandit algorithms.
+We propose empirical Bayes regret minimization, an approximate minimization of the Bayes regret of bandit algorithms on sampled problem instances.
+We justify this approach theoretically and evaluate it empirically.
+Our results show that empirical Bayes regret minimization leads to major gains in the empirical performance of existing bandit algorithms.

 We leave open many questions of interest.
-First, we do not preclude that $\max_{P \in \cS} \condE{R(A, P)}{P}$, the worst-case regret in \cref{sec:setting}, can be minimized empirically.
-The challenge is in the maximization over problem instances $P$ instead of averaging.
-Second, one limitation of our work is that we optimize over a fixed horizon.
-We want to address it in future work.
-Finally, we show that the Bayes regret is smooth in tunable parameters.
+First, we do not preclude that $\condE{R(A, P)}{P}$ can be minimized empirically jointly over all problem instances $P$.
+The main challenge is in the minimization over potentially infinite $\cP$ instead of averaging, which we do in this work.
+Second, one limitation of our work is that we optimize for a fixed horizon.
+Finally, we show that the Bayes regret is smooth in tunable parameters (\cref{fig:multi-armed bandits,fig:glm bandits}).
 This suggests that it can be optimized by gradient-based methods, which could be easily applied to multiple tunable parameters.